mdular/esp-eye/controller/README.md

-# ESP Eye
+# ESP Eye Controller

-The plan is to create a controller (and possibly remote) for the eye.
+This is the softare for an ESP32-based controller for the eye

 ## Setup